keenbug/ReSheet/README.md

 In the last months I have put all my available time into developing ReSheet.
-I'd love for it to become a stable and mature tool for developers seeking a powerful spreadsheet, that gives them the power of a popular programming language with its vast ecosystem and the UX of a spreadsheet.
+I'd love for it to become a stable and mature tool for developers seeking a powerful notebook/spreadsheet hybrid.
 Therefore everything I develop is going to be open source.

 My favourite option to continue developing this is (unsurprisingly) to make it into my full-time job.
 For that I thought about developing some extra (premium) Blocks, that don't get bundled with ReSheet.
-They should still be open source and on GitHub, but not openly packaged anywhere (npm).
+They will still be open source and on GitHub, but not openly packaged anywhere (npm).
 If you'd like to support the development of ReSheet, you can then pay to get access to the packaged Blocks hosted by me.
 I hope this sounds fair.

-## Background

-This is still a prototype.
-The code is neither documented nor has it many tests.
-This made it easier for me to experiment with different ideas and discard them.
-Despite efforts to make it stable, it can crash because of errors in the code a user writes in it.
-Also, I'm sure ReSheet itself still has enough bugs. ;)

-One of my goals was to keep the codebase as simple while still as versatile and powerful as possible.
-I'm currently very pleased with the state in this regard.
-In `src/index.tsx` you can see the hard-coded root "Block", which can be thought of as a cell in Excel or a line/page/database in Notion.

 ## Development